TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ﻿# Roadmap

 ## Version 1.x
+* Gamepad support (with 10 buttons for 10 answers)
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer
   * Note: Prevent it direct inside the command handlers